Send email from your own domain

 - Once you’ve passed the Compliance Check, your domain will now be ready to use!
-You can now send emails from GoSquared Automation with your own email address.
+You can now send emails from GoSquared with your own email address.

 If you purchased your domain through any of the following providers, here’s a handy link to their instructions on how to edit your DNS settings to add a new CNAME record.

 - Amazon Web Services: Configuring Amazon Route 53 as Your DNS Service

 - GoDaddy: Add a CNAME Record